 Many are dreaming of white sand beaches, sunshines and turquios water, but still are confused where to go.
-With so many islands to choose from, planning an island trip in Thailand can be overwhelming.
+With so many islands in Thailand to choose from, planning a trip can be overwhelming.
 The most difficult thing about travelling is about choosing a destination that fits your personality and your own needs.

 Each island has its own character and style and is suitable for different types of travellers.
 Wherever you are in the phase of your life, either families with children, just newly married or already in your late midlife, Thai paradise islands can offer different travel experiences for you.
 With this guide, we aim to give you our in-depth knowledge to help you map an island that suits your type and needs.
 Here is an ultimate Thailand island guide for your next vacation.

 Long stretch beaches and laid back atmosphere make this stunning island a favorite island for many.
 Koh Lanta is not for party-goers or extreme adventurous enthusiasts.
 Instead the island is for those who are looking for a relaxing vacation in a local Thai lifestyle yet convenient enough to get all you need on a tropical island.

 There are many activities to choose from; swimming, snorkeling, scuba diving, stand up paddle boards, kayaking, bicycling around the island or observing elephants in their natural surroundings.
 Interested in the local wisdom i.e. learning the versatile bamboo plants, there are a few workshops you can join.

 For those who want to combine work and vacation, Koh Lanta has a tropical and modern coworking space for freelancers and entrepreneurs with WiFi and a convenient tropical working lifestyle as well as international schools for families with children who plan to stay longer on the island and combine family life with tropical vacation, school and your entrepreneur life.